UK PM Johnson under fire over 'bring your own booze' lockdown party | Politics

 Revelations about a series of parties in Downing Street have garnered popular derision and drawn criticism from opposition Labour Party leader Keir Starmer, who said Johnson lacked the moral authority to lead the country.
 Johnson and his partner Carrie were among those who gathered with about 40 staff in the garden of Downing Street on May 20, 2020, after the PM's Principal Private Secretary Martin Reynolds sent an invite by email, ITV reported.

-Johnson's office declined to comment on the ITV report.
+Paymaster General Michael Ellis, answering an urgent question to the prime minister in parliament about the party, said he apologised again unreservedly for the upset that the allegations had caused.
 A senior government official, Sue Gray, is currently investigating the allegations of at least five parties held in government departments last year during lockdown restrictions.
-URGENT QUESTION

-The opposition Labour Party's Deputy Leader Angela Rayner will ask Johnson to make a statement in parliament on the events of May 20, 2020.
-Michael Ellis, a government minister will respond on his behalf.
-Lawmakers will then debate the matter.
-"I really hope Boris Johnson takes this opportunity to answer questions.
-We all sacrificed so much.
-We have a right to know," Rayner said.

-"This feels like it is part of the prime minister's character, which is: he thinks he can get away with things and he is sending the message out all around his government that the rules don't apply to us, they only apply to everybody else," said Ed Miliband, a former Labour Party leader.
-Former Scottish Conservative Party leader Ruth Davidson questioned what people in Downing Street were thinking and said voters would be angry.

-"People are (rightly) furious," Davidson said on Twitter.
-"They sacrificed so much - visiting sick or grieving relatives, funerals."
+Political opponents said that if Johnson had attended a party during a lockdown, his position would be danger as such revelry would show a pattern of disdain for the rules by Johnson.
+The opposition Labour Party's deputy leader, Angela Rayner, said it was disappointing that Johnson had not answered her urgent question in person and said the government should not hide behind the official investigation.

+"Did the prime minister attend the event in the Downing Street garden on May 20, 2020?," Rayner told parliament.
+"If the prime minister was there, surely he knew?"
 Over recent months, Johnson, 57, has faced criticism over his handling of a sleaze scandal, the awarding of lucrative COVID contracts, the refurbishment of his Downing Street flat and a claim he intervened to ensure pets were evacuated from Kabul during the Western withdrawal in August.

-Edward Argar, a junior health minister, said he understood the hurt that the reports about the parties would cause, particularly for people who had lost family and friends.
-But he told Sky News it would be inappropriate for him to comment while the investigation was underway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)